 The Handbook on Chemicals is an important tool which aims at assisting States Parties in the identification of individual chemicals covered by the three Schedules in the Annex on Chemicals of the Chemical Weapons Convention.

-The Handbook on Chemicals (HBC) is a part of the Declarations Handbook (i.e., Appendix 2).
-The HBC is an important tool which aims at assisting States Parties in the identification of individual chemicals covered by the three Schedules in the Annex on Chemicals of the Chemical Weapons Convention.
+As part of the Declarations Handbook (i.e., Appendix 2), the Handbook on Chemicals (HBC) is an important tool which aims at assisting States Parties in the identification of individual chemicals covered by the three Schedules in the Annex on Chemicals of the Chemical Weapons Convention (hereinafter “scheduled chemicals”).

-The HBC is updated and revised on a regular basis to incorporate any new scheduled chemicals that States Parties will declare in the future as well as any changes in the identifiers such as Chemical Abstracts Service Registry Numbers (CAS RN) and Harmonized System Codes (HS codes) assigned to scheduled chemicals.
+The HBC is updated and revised on a regular basis to incorporate any new scheduled chemicals that States Parties declare as well as any changes in the identifiers such as the Chemical Abstracts Service Registry Numbers (CAS RN) and Harmonized System Codes (HS codes) assigned to scheduled chemicals.

-The Technical Secretariat encourages States Parties to provide feedback on the 2019 version of the HBC by sending any comments and suggestions to the Declarations Branch.
+The Technical Secretariat welcomes States Parties’ feedback, if any, on the 2022 versions of the HBC and OSCD by sending any comments and suggestions to the Declarations Branch.